svendiedrichsen/log-formatter/README.md

 To use one of them you can set the formatter at the specific JUL `Handler` implementation.

+Each formatter adds a `timestamp` property to each log entry derived from the `LogRecord`s `millis` property.
+It uses the RFC-3339 format `yyyy-MM-dd'T'HH:mm:ss.SSSZ`.

 ### [JSON formatter using GSON](./json-formatter-gson/README.md)
 Formatter using [GSON](https://github.com/google/gson) to create JSON.